 Foodstuff additives (such as preservatives, dyes, flavour enhancers and process contaminants)

 The biological compounds can be thought of as bio-markers for the presence of living organisms, and can be used to elucidate the biological activity in the environment.
 For example, PLFA analysis can be used to investigate the bacterial and fungal populations of soils, while pigment composition analysis such as chlorophyll can provide information on the phytoplankton biomass in waters.

 The characterisation and composition of oilfield compounds and materials provides essential data for effective reservoir management, production process optimisation and infra-structure integrity protection.

 The determination and classification of a range of organic contaminants used in industrial processes (such as polyaromatic hydrocarbons [PAHs], polychlorinated biphenyls [PCBs], polybrominated diphenyl ethers [PBDEs], persistent organic pollutants [POPs] and endocrine disrupting chemicals [EDCs] etc.) is essential to ensure environmental regulation compliance.
 In recent years, global concerns have been raised over the man-made organic pollutants especially those which are persistent, bioaccumulative and toxic.
 These chemicals can exert profound and deleterious effects on wildlife populations and human health (e.g. interfere with the endocrine system).
-Ongoing research at the Macaulay Land Use Research Institute is aimed at characterization of these compounds with a view to better understand the occurrence, distribution, source, transport, fate and health effects in an environmental context.
+Ongoing research is aimed at characterisation of these compounds with a view to better understand the occurrence, distribution, source, transport, fate and health effects in an environmental context.